 Blériot, Louis (1872–1936)

-The Blériot XIThe Blériot XI made its first flight on Jan.
-23, 1909, at Issy-les-Moulineaux.
-The plane was first equipped with a 30-horsepower (22.4-kW) R.E.P. engine, which drove a four-bladed metal propeller.
-During testing, however, Blériot replaced it with the more-reliable 25-horsepower (18.6-kW) Anzani engine and installed a Chauviere two-bladed propeller.
+The Blériot XI made its first flight on January 23, 1909, at Issy-les-Moulineaux.
+The plane was first equipped with a 30-horsepower (22.4-kilowatt) R.E.P. engine, which drove a four-bladed metal propeller.
+During testing, however, Blériot replaced it with the more-reliable 25-horsepower (18.6-kilowatt) Anzani engine and installed a Chauviere two-bladed propeller.
 (But this did not remove all risk – in an earlier flight, Blériot's Anzani engine had overheated.)
 The tail consisted of a central rudder and elevators at each end of fixed horizontal tail surfaces.
 Lateral movement of the aircraft was controlled by wing warping the trailing edges of the wings.
-The plane had a 7.8m (25.5ft) wingspan, was a little over 8m (26ft) long, and was 2.6m (8.5ft) high.
+The plane had a 7.8-meter (25.5-foot) wingspan, was a little over 8 meters (26feet) long, and was 2.6 meters (8.5 feet) high.
 It had an ash fuselage with supporting struts and wire ties, and the shoulder-mounted wing was also wood.

 This Blériot performed admirably.
 Between May 27, 1909, when the Anzani engine was installed, and its historic Channel crossing, it made some remarkable flights – the best on July 4, which lasted 50 minutes and 8 seconds.

 Across the Channel